-5 eco-resorts in Komodo Islands for a sustainable scuba vacation
+5 Eco-Resorts in Komodo Islands for a Sustainable Scuba Vacation

 Tucked between the Indonesian islands of Sumbawa and Flores lies Komodo National Park.
 This protected paradise shelters a wealth of ecological wonders, both on land and below the water’s surface.

-We’ve been lucky enough to dive in the Komodo Islands several times, both from land-based resorts and liveaboards.
+We’ve been lucky enough to dive in Komodo Islands several times, both from land-based resorts and liveaboards.
 It’s an incredible destination and honestly, we think the scuba diving here really lives up to the hype!

 Encompassing a total of 29 volcanic islands (including the major landmasses of Rinca, Padar and Komodo), Komodo National Park spans nearly 2,000 square kilometres of rugged terrain.
+It’s big!

-Jagged hillsides give way to tropical rainforests, open savannahs and multi-coloured beaches lapped by the warm waters of the Flores Sea.
-This mosaic of habitats provides a home to over 2,500 Komodo dragons – the largest lizard species on Earth.
-Not to mention a dizzying array of marine creatures.
+Jagged hillsides give way to tropical rainforests, open savannahs and multi-coloured beaches lapped by the invitingly warm waters of the Flores Sea.

 Discover more of the best places to dive in Indonesia in our detailed article here.